klemst2/bruteForce/README.md

-# brute force app in Java - swing
+# The brute force attack application (Java, Swing)
+the application allows to make brute force attack using a login and a dictionary with potential passwords